AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 Audiences are specific groups of users or customers segmented based on various attributes.
 These enable collaborators to work together on targeted marketing and personalized experiences for more effective advertising campaigns.
 This guide covers how to source audiences into Real-Time CDP Collaboration, view the audiences dashboard, and manage individual audiences.

+For a conceptual explanation of audiences in Collaboration, see [Audiences overview](../setup/audiences-overview.md).

 ## Source audiences into Collaboration {#source-audiences}

 >[!IMPORTANT]